 Magic Spoon SuccessStory

-The optimism surrounding Magic Spoon’s future is sky-high as of the moment.
-With revenues soaring, founders Gabi Lewis and Greg Sewitz are looking to build on the momentum.
-In an interview for Forbes, the duo mentioned they’ve awoken a sleepy category in the food industry and look to entirely transform the cereal industry with a nutritious and flavorful cereal.
-Additionally, they are also looking at adding new flavors to their current catalog due to increasing customer demand.
+With Magic Spoon mostly receiving public approval, the founders are looking to build on the momentum.
+In a recent interview, the duo mentioned they’ve “awoken a sleepy category in the food industry and look to entirely transform the industry with a nutritious and flavorful cereal.”
+Additionally, they are also “looking at adding new flavors to their current catalog due to increasing customer demand.”

 Magic Spoon has not released revenue numbers since launching in 2019.

 Magic Spoon faces competition from two established U.S. food companies: Kellogg’s and General Mills.
 Kellogg’s is the maker of popular cereal Froot Loops and Frosted Flakes while General Mills is the maker of Cocoa Puffs.

 Also known as the Kellogg Company, Kellogg’s was founded in 1906 and is headquartered in Battle Creek, Michigan.
 Aside from cereal, it also makes other convenience foods such as crackers and toaster pastries, among others.
 Corn Flakes, Pringles, Eggo, and Cheez-It all sell under the Kellogg’s brand.
 The company operates in over 180 countries and also holds an exclusive supplier deal (also called a “royal warrant”) with Queen Elizabeth II.